 For starters, remember that the disk of our Milky Way galaxy is flat, like a pancake.
 At northern temperate latitudes, as evening falls in the month of May, the plane of the pancake-shaped galactic disk pretty much coincides with the plane of your horizon.

 The galactic disk most closely aligns with the horizon at about 30 degrees North latitude – the latitude of St. Augustine, Florida.
 Appreciably north of this latitude, the galactic disk tilts a bit upward of the northern horizon.
 Appreciably south of 30 degrees north latitude, the galactic disk tilts a bit above the southern horizon.

 Like the sun, the stars rise in the east and set in the west.
-If you stay up until late night – near midnight – you’ll begin to see the the stars of the Summer Triangle – Deneb, Vega, and Altair – rising above your eastern horizon.
+If you stay up until late night – near midnight in early May, a couple of hours earlier by June – you’ll begin to see the the stars of the Summer Triangle – Deneb, Vega, and Altair – rising above your eastern horizon.

 Bottom line: The Milky Way’s softly-glowing band of luminescence hides behind the horizon at nightfall and early evening in the month of May.
 But if you stay up until around midnight, you’ll begin to see the starlit band of the Milky Way rising in the eastern sky.